Rethabile-Kgolobe/Data-Science-Portfolio-/README.md

 ### Conclusion

 This project demonstrated the building of a linear regression model to predict house prices.
 Data preprocessing, feature engineering, and data scaling were crucial to improving model performance.
 The model can be further enhanced by exploring other regression algorithms, feature selection techniques, and hyperparameter tuning.
-Also, it is essential to consider the impact of missing data the importance of investigating missingness, and the potential introduction of bias that the missingness implies.
+Also, it is essential to consider the impact of missing data, the importance of investigating missingness, and the potential introduction of bias that the missingness implies.

 ## Project 3: Loan Approval Prediction